Christianity in Middle-earth: The nature of evil

 Alternative views of evil in the world, Manichaean, where evil coexists with good, and Boethian, where evil is the absence of good.
 Both views are hinted at in Tolkien's Middle-earth writings.
 In addition, the creation of the world as good is Augustinian.

 Shippey writes that The Lord of the Rings embodies the ancient debate within Christianity on the nature of evil.
 Shippey notes Elrond's Boethian statement that "nothing is evil in the beginning.
 Even [the Dark Lord] Sauron was not so", in other words all things were created good; but this is set alongside the Manichean view that Good and Evil are equally powerful, and battle it out in the world.
 Tolkien's personal war experience was Manichean: evil seemed at least as powerful as good, and could easily have been victorious, a strand which Shippey notes can also be seen in Middle-earth.
 Brian Rosebury, a humanities scholar, interprets Elrond's statement as implying an Augustinian universe, created good.

 The Jesuit John L. Treloar writes that the Book of Revelation personifies evil in the Four Horsemen of the Apocalypse: the first, on a white horse, represents a conquering king; the second, red with a sword, means bloody war; the third, black and carrying a scale balance, means famine; and the last, green, is named death.
 Treloar comments that the personification increases the emotional impact, and that the Ringwraiths (Nazgûl) are introduced "as terror-inspiring horsemen who bring these four evils into the world.
 They are bent on conquest, war, [and] death, and the land they rule is non-productive."

+On The Silmarillion, Shippey writes that the human race seen in Beleriand in the First Age did not "originate 'on stage' in Beleriand, but drifts into it, already sundered in speech, from the East [the main part of Middle-earth].
+There something terrible has happened to them of which they will not speak: 'A darkness lies behind us... and we have turned our backs upon it'".
+He comments that the reader is free to assume the Christian interpretation that the Satanic Morgoth has carried out the Biblical serpent's temptation of Adam and Eve, and that "the incoming Edain and Easterlings are all descendants of Adam flying from Eden and subject to the curse of Babel."